SyedHuzaifa007/DogsVsCats-Image-Classification-DL-Model/README.md

 - This model can be used to classify images of dogs and cats.
 - This model is created using Tensorflow.
 - This model is an example of how to use Tensorflow for image classification.
+- This model is an example of CNN model.